 Major published works by Noam Chomsky:

-Avram Noam Chomsky is an American linguist, philosopher, cognitive scientist, historian, social critic, and political activist.
+Avram Noam Chomsky is an American public intellectual: a linguist, philosopher, cognitive scientist, historian, social critic, and political activist.
 Sometimes called "the father of modern linguistics", Chomsky is also a major figure in analytic philosophy and one of the founders of the field of cognitive science.
 He is a Laureate Professor of Linguistics at the University of Arizona and an Institute Professor Emeritus at the Massachusetts Institute of Technology , and is the author of more than 150 books on topics such as linguistics, war, politics, and mass media.
 Ideologically, he aligns with anarcho-syndicalism and libertarian socialism.